gritzko/swarm-ron-docs/coin.md

 > The distributed currency of Ethereum does not depend on any government or bank, but only on Vitalik Buterin.

 We generally assume a super-peer network architecture.
-A multi-level architecture may not satisfy some, but even de-jure flat networks (e.g. BitCoin) tend to have de-facto stratification (e.g. exchanges and top miners)
+A multi-level architecture may not satisfy some, but even de-jure flat networks (e.g. BitCoin) tend to have de-facto stratification (e.g. exchanges and top miners).
+Adam Smith-like economies of scale and specialization inevitably lead to the emergence of high-volume high-efficiency nodes.
+Complex networks tend to be hub-dominated.
+We don't want to argue with the nature.

 There are *peer* Swarm nodes and *client* Swarm nodes.
 Clients are only connected to their home peers.
 Peers control the validity of client's behavior.